skript-reflect

 In the syntax above, %string% is the index.
 This doesn't have to be plural, but can be.

 It may look fancier to create a custom expression instead of using extra data.
 To do so, you need to call event.getData(%string%) to get the data value.
-See the usable in sections in effects, conditions and expressions.
+See the usable in sections in , and .